eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/README.md

 ## Course Objective 💪

-You've probably already heard of cloud computing, `aws`, `lambda` functions, `s3` buckets, but have no idea what those things are.
+You've probably already heard of cloud computing, `aws`, `lambda` functions, `s3` buckets, but maybe have no idea what those things are.
 Good news!
 This course serve as an introduction to all of these things and more!

 You'll learn how to deploy a `cdk` template, write your first `lambda` function, initialize a new `s3` bucket to store your assets, save things in a NoSQL database called `dynamoDB`, connect a `react` application to your backend and deploy all of it to a CDN!